 Where to Stay on Your Palm Springs Weekend

-$ 7 Springs Inn & Suites – This hotel is the perfect base for your weekend in Palm Springs getaway.
+$ 7 Springs Inn & Suites – This hotel is the perfect base for a trip to Palm Springs.
 Located in the Uptown Design District you are able to walk to some of the best shopping in Palm Springs.
 The rooms are stylish with fun pop art decorating the rooms plus there’s a garden courtyard with a pool.
 Book here.

-$$ Saguaro Palm Springs – This is one of the most stylish and popular hotels to spend a girls weekend in Palm Springs or any Palm Springs weekend getaway.
+$$ Saguaro Palm Springs – This is one of the most stylish and popular hotels to spend a getaway to Palm Springs.
 This rainbow-colored hotel is the ultimate base for exploring Palm Springs while also being steps away from one of the coolest places to be in the area.
-The rooms are as colorful and stylish as the exterior and you won’t want to miss one of the poolside cabanas for lounging!
+The rooms are as colorful and fun as the exterior and you won’t want to miss one of the poolside cabanas for lounging!
 Book here.

 About the Guest Author

-My name is Katie and I am a college student in New York City, but I grew up right here in Southern California and I’m so excited to share my home state with you.
+My name is Katie and I now live in Northern California, but I grew up right here in Southern California and I’m so excited to share my home state with you.

 Enjoyed this guide for the perfect weekend in Palm Springs getaway or did this guide help you plan your girls weekend in Palm Springs?
 Bookmark for later or share the love below on Pinterest!